Lectric XP 3.0 E-Bike Review, 2023

-The watchword for this e-bike and this review is “more.”
-Compared to the Lectric XP 2.0 which we also reviewed, the XP 3.0 has a motor that produces more torque, a drivetrain with more high-end, a rear rack with more carrying capacity, brakes with more power, a battery with more charge and a suspension fork with more travel.
-And for anyone who wants more range than the new battery offers, Lectric offers a long-range version of the XP 3.0 with an even bigger battery.
+The XP 3.0 has a motor that produces more torque, a drivetrain with more expanded gearing, a rear rack with more carrying capacity, a battery with more charge and a suspension fork with more travel, and brakes with more stopping power as they upgraded from mechanical to hydraulic discs with larger rotors.
+The new battery has better range, but for anyone who wants more range than the new battery offers, Lectric offers a long-range version of the XP 3.0 with an even bigger battery.

 - If we were to sum this bike up with a single word, it would be “more.”
 There’s more of everything that made the XP 2.0 such a great e-bike, yet you pay the same price.

-- The motor goes from 500W with a peak of 850W and producing 35Nm of torque, to 500W with a peak of 1000W and producing 55Nm of torque, which improves acceleration and hill performance
+- The motor goes from 500W with a peak of 850W and producing 35Nm of torque, to 500W with a peak of 1000W and producing 55Nm of torque, which improves acceleration and hill performance.
+The PWR system feels better, and is more battery efficient.

 - The gearing has increased in range from 14-28 to 11-28, which also gives the XP 3.0 a bigger high gear, which means riders don’t have to pedal furiously to reach 20 mph